santhoshiyama/ATIS-Project1/assignment1/README.txt

 1. Access-Control-Allow-Origin issue.
   Solution: Added "@CrossOrigin" annotation and respective package in "LoadAndQueryDBLPHdt.java" to resolve this issue.
   Reference: https://spring.io/blog/2015/06/08/cors-support-in-spring-framework
 2. Result COI value is not being displayed in frontend.
-Tried and unable to fix it.
-Help reuired.
+  Solution: Implemented JS to assign the value to div tag as jQuery has some issues.
+  Reference: Past Experience :)